-GOAL: Protect Gouldsboro's vital water resources for long-term health, educate residents on well water monitoring, protect habitats, create a five-year plan to fund a groundwater study.
-Objective Strategy Responsible Party(ies) Timeline Pollution Source Management- Ensure Town regulations include adequate provisions to manage point and nonpoint pollution.
+Management- Ensure Town regulations include adequate provisions to manage point and nonpoint pollution.
 Establish a plan to reduce or remediate sources of pollution.
-Review Ordinances/Utilize local & other resources; Maine DEP, U.S. Environmental Protection Agency, Mudflat.org, NEIWPCC.
-Request Maine's resources be utilized in Gouldsboro that would help implement remediation and prevention techniques to prevent the spread of pollution and contaminants Select Board, Planning Board, CEO Initial plan within 3 years, then reviewed every 5 years Groundwater Protection- Ensure groundwater supplies and recharge areas are adequately protected.
+Environmental Protection Agency, Mudflat.org, NEIWPCC.
+Request Maine's resources be utilized in Gouldsboro that would help implement remediation and prevention techniques to prevent the spread of pollution and contaminants CEO years, then reviewed every 5 years Groundwater Protection- Ensure groundwater supplies and recharge areas are adequately protected.
 Ensure compliance with local and State regulations regarding groundwater protection.
 Review Land Use Ordinances.
-CEO Immediate, Within 3 years (2027) Protect habitat in sensitive riparian areas delineated by the MDEP.
+CEO, Planning Board Immediate, Within 3 years (202 8 ) Protect habitat in sensitive riparian areas delineated by the MDEP.
 Work with the various land trusts, property owners, and Acadia National Park to maintain and, if necessary, create a resource protection buffer around habitats delineated by MDEP.
-Select Board, Planning Board, HCPC 5 years Work with regional and state entities to ensure water quality monitoring information is made available to all residents.
+Select Board, Planning Board, HCPC 5 years Ongoing Work with regional and state entities to ensure water quality monitoring information is made available to all residents.
 Request resources from the state of Maine be utilized in Gouldsboro and that all testing information if readily available to the Town and its residents through brochures available at the town office and on the town website.
-Select Boar/ CEO /Town Manager/Volunt eers Immediate and ongoing Conduct groundwater study for sustainability as suggested in 2005 plan.
+Select Boar/ CEO /Town Manager/Volunt eers Immediate and within 5 years of plan approval and ongoing Conduct groundwater study for sustainability as suggested in 2005 plan.
 Hold community and board discussions for the best way for Town to afford such a study/ Work with regional organizations Select Board, HCPC Within 1-5 years